 An August letter from the president of Commerce Lexington to the county's planning department reveals that it cannot attract any manufacturer of significant size to locate here because of the unavailability of Urban Services Area land zoned manufacturing.
 There are only a few parcels in the entire county, and none in the Rural Services Area, of more than five acres that are available and zoned for manufacturing.

 The report also reveals that Fayette County's sole focus on agricultural land uses is causing 40 percent higher poverty rates and an astronomical crime rate, compared to the average U.S. county with a similar population.
 The report also found that 20.4 percent of Fayette County's population lives below the poverty line, compared with an average rate of 14.72 percent for U.S. counties with 100,000 to 500,000 residents.
 And the county's crime rate is 7.6 times that of the average for counties with similar populations (1,724 per 10,000 population, versus an average of 226).

 Proponents of more manufacturing do not propose to destroy Fayette County's beautiful farm landscape.
 The provision for 1,000 acres of land for major manufacturers could reduce the poverty and crime rates dramatically.
 The Toyota plant on 1,000 acres generates more economic revenue for Scott County than Fayette County's entire agricultural sector.

 By providing for a small amount of land and securing high-paying manufacturing jobs, the quality of life for average Fayette County residents would improve dramatically without adversely affecting the horse breeding and racing businesses.
 In fact, bringing those high-paying jobs here will enhance that industry.

-At issue: Jan.
+Jan.
 29 Herald-Leader article, "Fayette County agriculture tied to 1 in 9 jobs, and $2.4 billion in revenue, study finds"